slammer1870/studious-lamp/README.md

   - [Sendgrid](https://sendgrid.com/) - An email delivery API
   - [MongoDB](https://www.mongodb.com/cloud/atlas)- a fully-managed cloud database used to store manage and query data sets

-Please note, if this gets more than 5 items, you may want to break it down into logical subsections

 ## Programming Languages